-Students are offered the opportunity to take UH CampusClarity Online Student Training Program on Sex-Discrimination and Gender-Based Violence ("CampusClarity").
-CampusClarity is an educational tool for students to learn about sex-discrimination, gender-based violence, and the rights and resources available to them on the campus and in the community.
-The curriculum covers Title IX, VAWA and relevant Hawai'i State law.
+Students are offered the opportunity to take UH EverFi's Sexual Assault Prevention which is an educational tool for students to learn about sex-discrimination, gender-based violence, and the rights and resources available to them on the campus and in the community.
+The curriculum covers Title IX, VAWA, and relevant Hawai'i State law.
 The training establishes standards for what constitutes sexual violence and how to respond to problematic situations.
 Because these problems occur on both an intimate and institutional level, the training takes a look at these issues from a personal and academic lens.
-There are four parts to the training:
+There are five parts to the training: